Data Fetcher Help Center

 On this page

-• Ignore errors when running on multiple records
+• Run on multiple records

-• Use the value in a single cell
+• Use a single cell value

-• Reference dynamic values using Airtable formula fields
+• Use dynamic values with formula fields

-• Encode URL table references
+• URL encoding for table references

 1. Create Requests